wulliy/wasteof2-docs/session.md

 `GET /session`

 Logs you into an account.
+(Returns an authorization token)

 `POST /session`